amrita40/Multi-Agent-AI-System/README.md

-# Flowbit-AI-internship# Multi-Agent AI Document & Email Classifier
+# Multi-Agent AI Document & Email Classifier

 ## Overview

-This project is a multi-agent AI system designed to intelligently process and classify incoming business documents in various formats (PDF, JSON, Email/text).
+This project is a multi-agent AI system designed to intelligently process and classify incoming business documents in various formats (PDF, JSON, Email/text and voice notes).
 The system automatically detects the format and intent of each input, routes it to the appropriate specialized agent, and maintains a shared context for traceability and chaining.

 ---